markokraemer/OACE/framework.md

 4. Execution: Implementing the plan.
 5. Monitoring & Adjustment: Evaluating progress, making necessary adjustments.
 6. Reflection and Learning: Reviewing outcomes and gaining insights for future improvements.
+Although its sequentially represented here, humans are capabale of jumping between the layers.

 This framework aims to replicate the human approach to problem-solving through an artificial cognitive architecture designed to create AI employees that closely resemble human employees.
 Unlike other proposed architectures, this is intended to be a real-world implementation rather than a conceptual, theoretical framework.